 Introducing Ambari

-In this blog, I am thrilled to share insights into the meticulous approach we undertook to train Amabri Base and Amabri Instruct.
+In this blog, I am thrilled to share insights into the meticulous approach we undertook to train Amabri Base (Cognitive-Lab/Ambari-7B-Instruct-v0.1) and Amabri Instruct (Cognitive-Lab/Ambari-7B-Instruct-v0.1).
 Offering a high-level glimpse into our process, this narrative serves as a precursor to the forthcoming revelation of all technical details— the culmination of extensive testing and evaluation.
 Stay tuned as we unravel the intricacies that led to the creation of Amabri, an innovative open-source bilingual Kannada-English Large Language Model.

 Why We Built Amabri

-Purpose Behind Ambari
+Purpose Behind Amabri

-• Language Adaptation of LLMs: Our primary objective was to pioneer language adaptability within LLMs, bridging the linguistic gap between Kannada and English.
+- Language Adaptation of LLMs: Our primary objective was to pioneer language adaptability within LLMs, bridging the linguistic gap between Kannada and English.

-• Training/Finetuning on a Modest 1B-Token Dataset: Recognizing the constraints posed by smaller datasets, we aimed to push the boundaries of efficiency by training and finetuning Amabri on a relatively compact dataset of 1 billion tokens.
+- Training/Finetuning on a Modest 1B-Token Dataset: Recognizing the constraints posed by smaller datasets, we aimed to push the boundaries of efficiency by training and finetuning Amabri on a relatively compact dataset of 1 billion tokens.

-• Identifying the Most Efficient Process: The quest for efficiency led us to meticulously explore and determine the most effective processes at each stage of Amabri's development.
+- Identifying the Most Efficient Process: The quest for efficiency led us to meticulously explore and determine the most effective processes at each stage of Amabri's development.

-• Observing World Knowledge Acquisition: Amabri was conceived as a lens through which we could observe the accrual of world knowledge throughout the training process, shedding light on its adaptability and expansive learning capabilities.
+- Observing World Knowledge Acquisition: Amabri was conceived as a lens through which we could observe the accrual of world knowledge throughout the training process, shedding light on its adaptability and expansive learning capabilities.

-• Optimizing Training Methods for Each Stage: A crucial aspect of our endeavor was to discern and optimize the training methods suited for each developmental stage of Amabri.
+- Optimizing Training Methods for Each Stage: A crucial aspect of our endeavor was to discern and optimize the training methods suited for each developmental stage of Amabri.

 As LLMs increasingly permeate mainstream usage, open-source models, while enriched in world knowledge, predominantly emerge from English-centric training.
 Amabri serves as a pioneering initiative to broaden this scope and adapt LLMs to diverse languages.